Table of Contents

 To help you get started, we’ll boil down each element of the graduate application process — as well as all of the different colleges and schools within Cornell that award grad school degrees.

 Standardized testing requirements

 Standardized test scores aren’t just an undergraduate admissions requirement.
-A wide range of grad school programs at Cornell also require students to submit standardized test scores as part of the application process.
+A wide range of Cornell graduate programs also require students to submit standardized test scores as part of the application process.

 The number one test result that applicants will need to submit to get into Cornell University Graduate School is the Graduate Record Examination (GRE).